HabitatFramework/UserGuide/interface/interface.rst

 	Options Window - Bulk Update

 Delete Orphan Priority Habitats
-	The default option for whether existing priority habitats (those automatically associated with the current IHS Habitat) that are **orphaned** (i.e. not associated with the new IHS Habitat) should be deleted following a change to the IHS Habitat during a bulk update.
+	The default option for whether existing priority habitats (those automatically associated with the current primary and secondary habitats) that are **orphaned** (i.e. not associated with the new primary and secondary habitats) should be deleted following a change to the primary habitat during a bulk update.
 If unchecked, any existing priority habitats are converted to potential priority habitats with the determination quality changed to 'Previous present, by may no longer exist'.

 Delete Potential Priority Habitats
 	The default option for whether existing potential priority habitats (those added manually by a user) should be deleted following during a bulk update.
 If unchecked, any existing potential priority habitats will be retained.

-Delete Existing Multiplex Rows
+Delete Existing IHS Codes
-	The default option for whether existing multiplex (matrix, formation, management and complex) codes should be deleted following a change to the IHS Habitat during a bulk update.
+	The default option for whether existing IHS habitat and multiplex (matrix, formation, management and complex) codes should be deleted following a change to the habitat during a bulk update.
 If unchecked, any existing multiplex codes will be retained, and any not be compatible with the new IHS Habitat will appear as errors when displayed in the main interface.

+Delete Existing Secondary Codes
+	The default option for whether existing secondary codes should be deleted following a change to the primary habitat during a bulk update.
+If unchecked, any existing secondary codes will be retained, and any not compatible with the new primary habitat will appear as errors when displayed in the main interface (see :ref:`options_updates` for more details).

 Create History Records
 	The default option for whether history records will be created when a bulk update is applied.

-Determination Quality
+Priority Determination Quality
-	The default option for which determination quality to apply to any new priority habitats (those automatically associated with the new IHS Habitat) following a change to the IHS Habitat during an OSMM bulk update.
+	The default option for which determination quality to apply to any new priority habitats (those automatically associated with the new primary habitat) following a change to the primary habitat during an OSMM bulk update.

-Interpretation Quality
+Priority Interpretation Quality
-	The default option for which interpretation quality to apply to any new priority habitats (those automatically associated with the new IHS Habitat) following a change to the IHS Habitat during an OSMM bulk update.
+	The default option for which interpretation quality to apply to any new priority habitats (those automatically associated with the new primary habitat) following a change to the primary habitat during an OSMM bulk update.

 OSMM Source Name
 	The default option for which Ordnance Survey MasterMap source name to use when automatically adding a new source record during an OSMM bulk update.

 .. raw:: latex